apache/druid/docs/multi-stage-query/known-issues.md

 - `GROUPING SETS` are not implemented.
 Queries using these features return a [QueryNotSupported](reference.md#error_QueryNotSupported) error.

-- The numeric varieties of the `EARLIEST` and `LATEST` aggregators do not work properly.
-Attempting to use the numeric varieties of these aggregators lead to an error like `java.lang.ClassCastException: class java.lang.Double cannot be cast to class org.apache.druid.collections.SerializablePair`.
-  The string varieties, however, do work properly.

 ## `INSERT` and `REPLACE` Statements

 - The `INSERT` and `REPLACE` statements with column lists, like `INSERT INTO tbl (a, b, c) SELECT ...`, is not implemented.